 If you're unable to feel the valve, you can remove the two storage bins and there is a removable section in the shelf that provides access.
 Generally, it's much easier to do this by feel.

 ELECTRONICS

-All electronic manuals are located in the guest/port stateroom closet.
+All electronic manuals are located digitally on the MFD.
+To access: